sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 being extracted from datasets, refer to the [STUDY design structure](/tutorials/multi-subject/EEGLAB-STUDY-data-structure.html) tutorial.

-See also the [event scripting tutorial](/tutorials/11_Scripting/Event_Processing_command_line.html#adding-event-information-for-group-analysis) for defining new independent variables based on event context.
+You may also read the [event scripting tutorial](/tutorials/11_Scripting/Event_Processing_command_line.html#adding-event-information-for-group-analysis) for defining new independent variables based on event context.

 ### Plotting ERPs for two designs